Keynotes • January 18, 2018

 You actually made it through the book, right?
 You don’t remember anything.
 That’s a defensive mechanism: cognitive blindness.
 Another is your body just starts to — you get a headache, maybe, or you get some pains in your stomach.
 You got to, you know, that’s a great excuse to exit, and your body is giving you messages to do that.
 And maybe you fall asleep.
 That’s also a very common one.
 Obviously, there are real physical reasons for this, but you should start seeing this if it’s a pattern.
 A lot of headaches are psychosomatic.
 Put it out there, defensive mechanisms.

-So, quickly now, we’re going to understand the fixer, and the white knight, and I really want to move on.
+So, quickly now, we’re going to understand the fixer, and the white knight, and then I really want to move on.
 We’re going to spend some more time understanding you.
-And I’m not understanding that you’re all white knights.
+And I’m not saying that you’re all white knights.
 I think people have shame around that ‘white knight’ label.
-In fact, I’ve encountered this, that guys would willingly say, “I used to be a white knight”, because that’s like a bad [INAUDIBLE] as it should be.
+In fact, I’ve encountered this, that guys would willingly say, “I used to be a white knight”, because that’s like a badge of honor as it should be.
 But then they say, “But I am no longer!”
 And then they post a question and it’s a white knight question.
 And then I’m like, “Okay.”